martinhalford/concerto-codegen-rust/README.md

 You can customize the code generation by:

 - Modifying the `src/generate.js` script
-- Adding custom model files to the `models/` directory
+- Adding custom template archives to the `archives/` directory
 - Adjusting the output directory in the generator script
 - Customizing the generated `Cargo.toml` in `src/utils.js`